funilrys/PyFunceble/docs/columns.rst

   This section reflect exactly what the code do.
 So any changes made here should also be reported to the code or at least the configuration file.

 .. note::
-  A :code:`***` in this colomn means that it was impossible to catch the HTTP status code from the webserver.
+  A :code:`***` in this column means that it was impossible to catch the HTTP status code from the web server.

 We have categorized the HTTP Code into 3 parts.